nnovitsky/ece458/DEPLOYMENT.md

 export default API_URL;
 ```
 Next, build the frontend into static files to be served by running the command
 ```
 $ npm run build
 ```
-This will create a `/frontend/build` directory which holds all of the content for our server to display.
+This will create a `/frontend/build` directory which holds all of the static content for our server to display.
 Restart Nignx to ensure the files will get served
 ```
 $ sudo systemctl restart nginx
 ```